gloinart/weight_in_bytes/README.md

   // Examine the allocated size of 'town' (this it it!) size_t size = wib::weight_in_bytes(town);

-  // ...under the hood, approximately the following summation is executed: size_t expected_size =
+  // Under the hood, approximately the following summation is executed: size_t expected_size =
     sizeof(Town::Citizen) * town.citizens_.capacity() +
       town.citizens_[0].name_.capacity() +